How Authors Can Market Their Books with Byline Articles

 - Specific and actionable tips that result in increasing personal happiness/decreasing stress

 Byline Articles for Fiction Authors

 For fiction titles, authors and publicists need to be a bit more creative.
-For example, a romance book could offer an article to a local newspaper on the 7 most romantic locations in the city name.
-If a book is set in New Orleans with a chef as main character, a byline article geared for travel and food media outlets could be 10 cafes to sample New Oreleans’ best coffee or an article on recipes from the region, perhaps sent prior to Mardi Gras for a nice tie-in.
-If the fiction project is a children’s picture book about bullying and self-esteem, a byline article could feature specific tips parents can share with their five to seven year olds.
+For example, a romance book could offer an article to a local newspaper on the seven most romantic locations in the city name.
+If a book is set in New Orleans with a chef as the main character, a byline article geared for travel and food media outlets could be ten cafes to sample New Orleans’ best coffee or an article on recipes from the region, perhaps sent before Mardi Gras for a nice tie-in.
+If the fiction project is a children’s picture book about bullying and self-esteem, a byline article could feature specific tips parents can share with their five to seven-year-olds.

 Author Guideline for Writing Byline Articles

-There is a general format and style editors look for when reviewing byline article submissions.
-Here the guidelines:
+There is a general format and style that editors look for when reviewing byline article submissions.
+Here are the guidelines:

 - The article should be 700-900 words.

 - The book should not be mentioned in the body of the article.
-However, include the book, author website, etc. should be part of the author bio.
-Also offer an author photo and book cover.
+However, include the book, author website, etc. should be part of the author’s bio.
+Also, offer an author photo and book cover.

-- The article should provide the reader actionable information they can easily apply.
+- The article should provide the reader with actionable information they can easily apply.